 I had four tiki lamps that I wasn’t using, so I positioned them to be behind my pole green beans.
 If you don’t have any tiki lamps laying around and you really like the look, you might consider getting solar tiki lamps.
 Here is a link to 4, 55″ high solar tiki lamps.

 I bought green garden twine and wound it from lamp to lamp, to aid my green beans while they climbed.

-You can see 2 of my green bean plants in the ground, (in the picture above, right of the milk bottle).
-Once I’ve transplanted a plant, I will water regularly, in the mornings, so they get 2 inches per square foot, per week.
+You can see two of my green bean plants in the ground, (in the picture above, right of the milk bottle).
+Once I’ve transplanted a plant, I will water regularly, in the mornings, so they get two inches per square foot, per week.

 Remember, they like moist soil not soggy soil.